afnandamra/reading-notes/401/class-12.md

 ## Socket.io Tutorial

 - Socket.IO enables real-time bidirectional event-based communication
-- Works on every platform, browser or device
+- Works on every platform, browser, or device
-- Built on top of the WebSockets API (Client side) and Node.js
+- Built on top of the WebSockets API (Client-side) and Node.js

 ## Socket.io vs. Web Sockets

-- WebSocket is the communication protocol which provides bidirectional communication between the client and the server over a TCP connection
+- WebSocket is the communication protocol that provides bidirectional communication between the client and the server over a TCP connection
 - WebSocket remains open all the time so they allow the real-time data transfer
-- When clients trigger the request to the server it does not close the connection, it persists and waits for client or server to terminate the request
+- When clients trigger the request to the server it does not close the connection, it persists and waits for the client or server to terminate the request
-- Socket.IO is a library which enables real-time and full duplex communication between the client and the web servers
+- Socket.IO is a library that enables real-time and full-duplex communication between the client and the web servers
 - Uses the WebSocket protocol to provide the interface
 - Divided into two parts, both WebSocket vs Socket.io are event-driven libraries:
-  - client side: library that runs inside the browser
+  - client-side: a library that runs inside the browser
-  - server side: library for Node.js
+  - server-side: library for Node.js